dposse/bballSlackbotUpgraded/README.md

 Deploy from `workspaces/serverless-wrappers`.

+Some data is set in environment variables: lambda FunctionName required when a lambda invokes another lambda, teamcode being sent to mlb api.
+These are currently set in the `serverless.yml`.
+If you want to change these on the AWS console directly, remove them from `serverless.yml` otherwise any future deployments through serverless will overwrite any changes.

 #### workspaces/mlb-api

 To add/change any code, the typescript compiler can be started in watch mode with `yarn start`, and tests run with `yarn test`.
 This was setup with TSdx.